open-education-hub/binary-security/sessions/exploration-tools/README.md

 We can see the standard file descriptors found in any process, as well as our socket.

-The 'FD' column shows the file descriptor entry for a file, or a role in case of special files.
-We notice the current working directory (cwd), the root directory (rtd), the current executable (txt), some memory mapped files (mem) and the file descriptors (0-3).
-For normal file descriptors, 'r' means read access, 'w' means write access and 'u' means both.
+  * The `FD` column shows the file descriptor entry for a file, or a role in case of special files.
+We notice the current working directory (`cwd`), the root directory (`rtd`), the current executable (`txt`), some memory mapped files (`mem`) and the file descriptors (0-3).
+For normal file descriptors, `r` means read access, `w` means write access and `u` means both.

-The 'TYPE' column shows whether we're dealing with a directory (DIR), a regular file (REG), a character device (CHR), a socket (IPv4) or other type of file.
+  * The `TYPE` column shows whether we're dealing with a directory (`DIR`), a regular file (`REG`), a character device (`CHR`), a socket (`IPv4`) or other type of file.

-The 'NODE' column shows the inode of the file, or a class marker as is the case for the socket.
+  * The `NODE` column shows the inode of the file, or a class marker as is the case for the socket.

-The 'NAME' column shows the path to the file, or the bound address and port for a socket.
+  * The `NAME` column shows the path to the file, or the bound address and port for a socket.

-I've left out some details since they are not relevant for our purposes.
+We've left out some details since they are not relevant for our purposes.
 Feel free to read the manual page.

-You could also get some hint that there is an open socket by looking into the /proc virtual filesystem:
+You could also get some hint that there is an open socket by looking into the `/proc` virtual filesystem:

 ```
 $ ls -l /proc/`pidof server`/fd